 Screening Tests: Tests that look for possible signs of disease in people who do not have signs or symptoms.

-Sex-Linked Disorder: A genetic disorder caused by a change in a gene or genes that are located on the sex chromosomes.
+Sex-Linked Disorders: Genetic disorders caused by a change in a gene located on the sex chromosomes.

-Trisomy: A condition in which there is an extra chromosome.
+Trisomy: A problem where there is an extra chromosome.

-Turner Syndrome: A condition affecting females in which there is a missing or damaged X chromosome.
-It causes a webbed neck, short height, and heart problems but does not usually cause developmental delays.
+Turner Syndrome: A problem that affects women when there is a missing or damaged X chromosome.
+This syndrome causes a webbed neck, short height, and heart problems.